zephyrproject-rtos/zephyr/doc/collaboration/documentation/language.rst

 * Put the option to be selected last.
 "Select :menuselection:`View --> Side Bar --> Hide Side Bar`"

-* Do not include more than 3 navigation steps in a menu selection.
-If more than three steps are needed devide the steps using ``:guilabel:`` or ``:menuselection:``.
+* Keep menu selection navigation to three steps or fewer.
+When more than three steps are needed, divide the steps using ``:guilabel:`` or ``:menuselection:``.
 For example: "Go to :guilabel:`File` and select
   :menuselection:`Print --> Print Preview --> Set Up`."

 Software Version Capitalization
 ===============================
-Do not capitalize the word version or letter v when listing software or hardware version numbers.
-The v is lowercase and closed with the number (no period).
+When referring to software or hardware versions, the letter v should remain lower-case, and end with the version number.
 For example:

 * Widget Pro v5.0
 * Widget Master v2.1.12